 If pressed, we can see weaknesses in the picture.
 The stereoscopic dual identification of the person with the body, on the one hand, and with the notional domain of mind (seat of free will, agency, experience) on the other, leads to some border issues.
 The question of just where the person begins and ends comes to the fore in vexed issues such as abortion and euthanasia or voluntary end of life.
 Let us not get involved in the opposing sides here, but let us acknowledge that there is much friction at the edges, where the edges define the border between the person and everything else.
 The notion of insanity, and indeed the dustbin that is the domain of mental health, points to another signal failure of the prevailing consensus view of the person.
 In extremis, we will strip the lunatic’s corporeal body of moral responsibility, sundering the link between personal mind and personal body we insist upon for the rest of us.

 To see beyond the perception-cognition-action structure requires training we do not find easily in our schools and universities.
 One could hold the view that this is reserved for the mystics, who perceive their one-ness with everything.
 That is not terribly egalitarian, and it is also simply wrong.
 There are uncountable pointers towards alternative ways of understanding one’s self and one’s place in the grander scheme of things, but they lie distributed among diverse traditions.
-The profound truths about human nature recur in Christian, Daoist, Buddhist, Hindu, Scientific, Philsosophical traditions and beyond, for they are present and available to every sentient being.
+The profound truths about embodied participation in cosmogenesis recur in Christian, Daoist, Buddhist, Hindu, Scientific, Philosophical traditions and beyond, for they are present and available to every sentient being.
 Some study may help to shift old habits of thought, but there is no need to follow this path or that, for the truths, such as there are for sentient beings, must necessarily be right here, right now.

 The Stone Pharisee’s contribution here will be to speak plainly, without undue referencing or detail.
 The credo provides some pointers.